Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 Clarifying

-A clarifying shampoo is also a must for those with curly locks, as it removes all that buildup that has formed throughout the years of not knowing you had textured locks.
+A clarifying shampoo is also a must for those with curly locks, as it removes the buildup that has formed over years of not knowing you had textured locks.

 This can help your hair absorb moisture and curly-hair-friendly ingredients, enhancing the shape of your curl (even after years of damage).